The Importance of

 DNSdist Provides Encryption to Your DNS Installation

 Internet service providers, take a deep breath!
-OX PowerDNS offers a solution.
+PowerDNS offers a solution.
 Our DNS proxy and load balancer DNSdist offers a wide variety of features and protective measures that include DNS encryption with DoH and DoT.
-It can be placed in front of OX PowerDNS Recursor and any legacy DNS resolver, providing all operators the opportunity to add encryption to their DNS service.
+It can be placed in front of PowerDNS Recursor and any legacy DNS resolver, providing all operators the opportunity to add encryption to their DNS service.
 This prevents moving unencrypted DNS to public vendors.
 Internet service providers keep control over their customers’ DNS traffic and all the valuable services that come with it.